-outputs the names of the outputs the function was expected to return executed' a set with the operation nodes & instructions executed till the error happened.
+outputs the names of the outputs the function was expected to return provides the names eventually the graph needed from the operation; a subset of the above, and not always what has been declared in the operation.

-- provides the names eventually the graph needed from the operation; a subset of the above, and not always what has been declared in the operation. - fn_results the raw results of the operation's fuction, if any - op_results the results, always a dictionary, as matched with operation's provides
+fn_results the raw results of the operation's fuction, if any op_results the results, always a dictionary, as matched with operation's provides solution an instance of Solution, contains inputs & outputs till the error happened; note that Solution. executed contain the list of executed operations so far.